Erdal İnönü: After resignation

 In the summer of 1993 he announced that he would not run for the leadership of the party in the coming congress.
 During the 4th general congress of the party on 11–12 September 1993, he resigned from the leadership of the party and consequently he also resigned from his post in the government.
 Murat Karayalçın replaced him in both posts.
-In February 1995 SHP and recently refounded Republican People's Party (CHP) merged.
+In February 1995, SHP and recently refounded Republican People's Party (CHP) merged.
 Upon Erdal İnönü's suggestion the new party was named CHP.
 In CHP Erdal İnönü was given the title of honorary chairman.
-In 1995 he served as the Minister of Foreign Affairs for about six months.
+In 1995 he served as the minister of foreign affairs for about six months.

 Later life

-He was the 2004 recipient of the Wigner medal, given by the Group Theory and Fundamental Physics Foundation, for his contributions to group contractions. İnönü was also known for his work on the history of science in the Republic of Turkey and the Ottoman Empire.
+İnönü was the 2004 recipient of the Wigner medal, given by the Group Theory and Fundamental Physics Foundation, for his contributions to group contractions.
+He also contributed to the study of the history of science in the Republic of Turkey and the Ottoman Empire, coauthoring a book on the subject.
 He lectured at Sabancı University and the Feza Gürsey Institute from 2004 to 2007.

 Death

-Erdal İnönü died in Houston, Texas, United States on 31 October 2007, where he was being treated for leukaemia.
+Erdal İnönü died in Houston, Texas, United States, on 31 October 2007, where he was being treated for leukaemia.
 His body was flown to Turkey and was buried at the Zincirlikuyu Cemetery in Istanbul on 4 November 2007 following a state funeral held before the building of Turkish Grand National Assembly in Ankara the previous day and then an Islamic funeral in the Teşvikiye Mosque in Istanbul.